ajay3009/node-weather-website/README.md

 ## Introduction

-This is a intro for the project.
+This is an intro for the project.

 ## Purpose

-this is a purpose for the project.
+This is a purpose for the project.

 ## Deployment